-Data from Pharmawand - Curated by Marshall Pearce - Date added 12 November 2017
+Data from Pharmawand - Curated by EPG Health - Date added 12 November 2017

 Heron Therapeutics, Inc.has announced that the FDA has approved Cinvanti (aprepitant) injectable emulsion, for intravenous infusion.
 Cinvanti is a substance P/neurokinin-1 (NK1) receptor antagonist, indicated in adults, in combination with other antiemetic agents, for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of highly emetogenic cancer chemotherapy (HEC) including high-dose cisplatin and nausea and vomiting associated with initial and repeat courses of moderately emetogenic cancer chemotherapy (MEC).